 An audited Financial Statement is produced following the end of each fiscal year.
-For a copy, please request one by writing to the Maine Maritime Academy, Chief Financial Officer.
+For a copy, please request one by writing to the Maine Maritime Academy, Vice President for Financial & Institutional Services.

 The Academy reserves the right to make changes in its rules, regulations, procedures, degree requirements, and fees.
-Current Maine Maritime Academy policies are maintained at https://sisportal.mma.edu/MMAPolicies.
+Current Maine Maritime Academy policies are maintained at https://mymma.mma.edu/Pages/MMA-Policies.